bobbysciacchitano/react-from-scratch/README.md

 ### It's kind of a rubbish intoduction to React

 That's fine, I'm not going to be showing this at conferences or anything.
 I'm just putting the stuff I've shown others in the past and explained it in a way that seemed sensible to _me_ at least 😀.
-If you have a better way, feel free to fork an contribute.
+If you have a better way, feel free to fork and contribute.

 ### But seriously.
 Why?